 What is the difference between a nurse taking OET in country before arrival, and doing it in the UK?
 Can this cause difficulty on arrival if the candidate finds the OET difficult?

 The training can start in their own country.
-Please see further information here: https://www.occupationalenglishtest.org/only-one-test-now-required-for-both-uk-registration-and-visa-purposes/
+Please see further information on the OET website.

 Some of our candidates were surprised that the OET examiner challenged the member of staff on their clinical competency.
 Is this appropriate for an English language test?